Albertyoch/SQL_Projects/Case_Study#1 : Netflix/README.md

 ### SQL Analysis
 ----
-Querying process will be all conducted using SQL Server.
+The querying process will be all conducted using SQL Server.

-For every challenge, a small table of querying result and steps are provided as part of practicing findings demonstration.
+For every challenge, a small table of querying results and steps is provided as part of practicing findings demonstration.

 ***1. Retrieve Netflix users' data that has joined before the beginning of 2022*** 🎆